miklevin/MikeLev.in/_posts/2024-11-27-dedumbing-sisyphus.md

 being accurately performed, and in my case covering for just enough time to accurately perform the miracle.

+### The Importance of Authentic Data

 But the data needs to be good.
 The trick needs to be truly and accurately customized to each client.
 When they look at the Google Slide, because unfortunately that's where the trick needs to be performed, the client needs to see their own special case screaming back out to them saying "These people really look at and know your site better than you do."

+## Career Reflections and Scientific Achievement

 And that is my today.
 It's not the next and wonderful and life-changing step of completing a piece of work, which at in my mid-50s has got to be my Magnum Opus